 The OneStep 600 comes with a plastic (probably), fixed-focus, single-element lens said to be 116 mm at f/11.
 The camera couples some sort of light meter to an electronic shutter, which can fire from 1/4 to 1/200 sec.
 Flash is via a “Flash 600” bar, a strip of ten flash bulbs you plug into the top of the camera.
 They were designed specially for these cameras, and thus haven’t been made in ages.
 My camera came with one that has one unused bulb on it.

-There’s nothing to using the OneStep 600: frame the shot, press the button, done.
+There’s nothing to using the Polaroid OneStep 600: frame the shot, press the button, done.
 While the button slides easily, it is in a somewhat awkward place.
 Fortunately, the camera is easy to hold steady in your hands while you shoot.
-And shoot I did with one of the packs of 600 film (expired since 2006) I had left over after using my similarly-named but newer One600 earlier this year.
+And shoot I did with some 600 film expired since 2006 that I had lying around.

 This is my favorite shot from the pack.
 I learned while researching this post, after I’d shot the whole pack, that the lens is sharpest at four to five feet.
 Given that Polaroid cameras were positioned as the ultimate fun camera for taking pictures of friends and family, I guess that makes sense.
 This traffic barrel of in the middle of my street was right in the lens’s sweet spot.

 Most everything else I shot was much farther out than five feet, which resulted in softer focus.
 Not that this lens is ever pin sharp.

 These photos don’t look any different to me in terms of color and sharpness than the shots I got from my One600.
 Photoshop Elements made these scans look way better than the actual photos, in which all colors looked brown.
 Even though Polaroid integral prints always had muted, off colors, the brownness of these prints (and the black corners where the emulsion has eroded) has got to be because the film is so long expired.